AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/using-the-compose-window/adding-highspot-content-to-your-email.md

 ---
 # Adding Highspot Content to Your Email {#adding-highspot-content-to-your-email}

-If you're a Highspot customer, you can easily insert Highspot content into your Markto Sales emails.
+If you're a [!DNL Highspot] customer, you can easily insert [!DNL Highspot] content into your [!DNL Markto Sales] emails.

-1. Create your email draft (there are multiple ways to do this, in this example we're selecting **Compose** in the header).
+1. Create your email draft (there are multiple ways to do this, in this example we're selecting **[!UICONTROL Compose]** in the header).

    ![](assets/adding-highspot-content-to-your-email-1.png)

-1. Populate the To field and enter a Subject.
+1. Populate the [!UICONTROL To] field and enter a [!UICONTROL Subject].

    ![](assets/adding-highspot-content-to-your-email-2.png)

 1. Write your message.
-Click the spot in the email where you want the Highspot content inserted.
-Click the arrow drop-down (next to the image icon) and select **Highspot**.
+Click the spot in the email where you want the [!DNL Highspot] content inserted.
+Click the arrow drop-down (next to the image icon) and select **[!UICONTROL Highspot]**.

    ![](assets/adding-highspot-content-to-your-email-3.png)

-1. Log in to your Highspot account.
+1. Log in to your [!DNL Highspot] account.

    ![](assets/adding-highspot-content-to-your-email-4.png)

-1. Select your desired content and click the **Add Content** button.
+1. Select your desired content and click the **[!UICONTROL Add Content]** button.

    ![](assets/adding-highspot-content-to-your-email-5.png)